 The Compensation Committee is authorized to retain the services of compensation consultants and other advisors from time to time, as it sees fit, in connection with its oversight of, and decisions related to, the Company's executive compensation program.

-The Compensation Committee retained the services of Compensia, Inc. as an independent compensation consultant for fiscal year 2011 and Compensia served the Company at the discretion of the Compensation Committee.
-The services provided by Compensia included:
+In 2014, the Compensation Committee retained the services of Compensia, Inc., an independent compensation consultant, only in connection with non-employee director compensation.
+The independent consultant provided the Compensation Committee advice and recommendations on competitive market practices and specific compensation decisions for non-employee directors.
+Compensia provided no other services to the Company in 2014.